johnnietse/linkedin-connection-automation-tool/README.md

 - Never spam users

 ## Last Notice
-### Liability Notice
-   Again,
-   - The authors accept no responsibility for any consequences of using this code
-   - Users implement this technology entirely at their own risk

 Again, this repository is shared strictly as a demonstration of technical capabilities and workflow design.
 We highly recommend against using this tool for actual LinkedIn automation.
 This is because:
 - Actual implementation may:
    - Violate LinkedIn's Terms of Service